tjh924/baseball/README.md

 # baseball
-Code written to scrape, wrangle, analyze, and draw conclusions from baseball data.
+Code written to scrape, analyze, and draw conclusions from baseball data.